lucendio/lecture-devops-infos/content/tutorials/spin-up-virtual-machine-locally.md

-1. Choose a reasonably up-to-date *box* (machine image) from the [Vagrant Cloud](https://app.vagrantup.com/boxes/search?order=desc&page=1&provider=virtualbox&sort=downloads) or [upstream](https://cloud-images.ubuntu.com/), and launch a virtual machine based on that image.
-After the instance has booted successfully, establish an SSH connection to that machine.
+1. Choose a reasonably up-to-date *box* (machine image) from the [Vagrant Cloud](https://app.vagrantup.com/boxes/search?order=desc&page=1&provider=virtualbox&sort=downloads) or [upstream](https://cloud-images.ubuntu.com/), and launch a virtual machine based on that image
+2. After the instance has booted successfully, establish an SSH connection to that machine
-2. Install *Nginx* into a virtual machine, expose it to the host and confirm with your browser that the default page is being served.
+3. Install the [webservice](https://gitlab.bht-berlin.de/fb6-wp11-devops/webservice) example app into a virtual machine, expose it and confirm with your browser that the landing page is being served

+## Deliverables

+* `Vagrantfile` or equivalent code showing the configuration of the virtual machine
+* code that shows the commands used to carry out the tasks

 ## Solution: Vagrant

 *Source code can be found [here](https://github.com/lucendio/lecture-devops-code/tree/master/tutorials/02_spin-up-virtual-mcachine-locally/vagrant)*

-### (1) Start a virtual machine with `vagrant` and connect via SSH
+### (1) Start a virtual machine with `vagrant`

 __⚡ Context: *host/workstation*__
 ```bash